precice/elmer-adapter/Partitioned_Heat_Conduction/README.md

 # Example Problem: Partitioned heat conduction

-This is an example problem to qualify Data communication of data communication developed in the adapter.
-Refer to [the preCICE tutorials](https://github.com/precice/tutorials/tree/master/partitioned-heat-conduction) for a detailed explanation of the case.
+Refer to [partitioned heat conduction tutorial](https://github.com/precice/tutorials/tree/master/partitioned-heat-conduction) for a detailed explanation of the case.

-# Contents of this folder
+## Contents of this folder

 * `Coupler_Solver.F90`: The source code for the actual adapter.
 * `precice-config.xml`: A preCICE configuration for explicit coupling.